We strongly urge you to read this FAQ in its entirety before submitting your application.

 Who is eligible to apply to vend at Gobble Up?

-IN ORDER TO APPLY, YOU MUST BE AN INDEPENDENTLY-OWNED, PNW-BASED FOOD OR BEVERAGE COMPANY WHO FOCUSES ON QUALITY INGREDIENTS, AND WHO IS LOOKING TO BUILD A STRONG BRAND WITHIN THE COMMUNITY.
+IN ORDER TO APPLY, YOU MUST BE AN INDEPENDENTLY-OWNED FOOD OR BEVERAGE COMPANY WHO FOCUSES ON QUALITY INGREDIENTS, AND WHO IS LOOKING TO BUILD A STRONG BRAND WITHIN THE COMMUNITY.

 WE ARE ALSO ACCEPTING A LIMITED NUMBER OF VENDORS WHO SELL HANDMADE KITCHENWARE, KITCHEN/RESTAURANT DECOR, AND FOOD-THEMED ITEMS.